RaviKMalhotra/Microsoft-Azure/Azure Virtual Machine Scale Set.md

  - The orchestration mode is defined when you create the scale set and cannot be changed or updated later.

-# Scale Set with Flexible Orchestration
+# Scale Sets with Flexible Orchestration
 - Optimized for high availability and scalability with identical or mixed virtual machine types.
 - Flexible Orchestration is the reccomended orchestration mode when deploying scale sets in Azure.
 - offering enhanced availability guarantees (up to 1,000 VMs).